elsoul/skeet-doc/articles/doc/en/general/motivation.md

 ---
 id: general-motivation
 title: Motivation
-description: Motivation for the development of Skeet, an open-source full-stack serverless framework
+description: Motivation for the development of Skeet, an open-source serverless app framework
 ---

 ## Reduce app development and maintenance costs